Management and Leadership

-In addition to qualifications, the possession of certain personal qualities can be beneficial to those who ultimately wish to pursue a career in management (see the box titled ‘Have you got what it takes?’).
-In fact, due to the roles and responsibilities you may have taken on while serving, you could well be equipped with a range of management skills without even realising it!
+In addition to qualifications, certain personal qualities can also be beneficial to those who ultimately wish to pursue a career in management (see the box titled ‘Have you got what it takes?’).
+In fact, due to the roles and responsibilities you may have taken on while serving, you could already be well equipped with a range of management skills without even realising it!

-A large number of different types of management and leadership qualification are available within the UK.
+A large number of different types of management and leadership qualifications are available within the UK.
 These range from vocational qualifications such as Scottish and national vocational qualifications (S/NVQs) and vocationally related qualifications (VRQs) to academic (e.g. foundation degrees, bachelor’s degrees, master’s, doctorates) and professional qualifications (see below).
 There is also learning available that is not officially accredited – for instance, the sort of group learning acquired at conferences.

 There is some overlap between these types of qualification – for example, courses leading to vocational or professional qualifications are often delivered by academic institutions, and group learning is a feature common to many of the courses that lead to accredited qualifications.